Ys Series - Digital Emelas: Spreading Awareness of Ys

 What is Ys?

 Many of the Ys games have been remade and remastered several times.
 To fully appreciate the series, we recommend playing the most recent versions of each game, which have officially replaced all previous versions rendering past iterations obsolete.
-However, the older games do have historical relevance and are enjoyable as is.
-The following is a chart of the most current Ys games, ways to play them, major platform differences, and approximate game length for casual players:
+However, the older games do have historical relevance and are enjoyable as they are.
+The following is a chart of the most current Ys games and ways to play them:

 Ys is a series that rewards players with its fantastic lore and action-packed gameplay.
 Battles are in real time (not turn-based) and are incredibly fast-paced.
-What sets Ys apart from other video games is the attention to detail in every aspect of game development.
-The games are never rushed to meet a deadline and take months to polish (something that is severely lacking in most of modern gaming development).
+The games are never met with a rushed development and take months to polish, something that is severely lacking in most of modern gaming development.
 Ever since Nihon Falcom created the series back in 1987, they've poured every ounce of their energy into its music, story, graphics, art, design and gameplay.
 Unlike other games, there is not just one or two titles within the series that are praised above all others.
-Each Ys game is incredibly robust and is favourited across the board by thousands of fans around the world.
-It all boils down to the contents of Adol's journals and the 4th-wall-breaking storytelling that is consistent throughout the entire series.
-If you missed the monologue on the main page of our website, here it is again: Our very own audio production that serves as an introduction to Ys.
-We hope you enjoy it ~
+Each Ys game is incredibly robust and is favourited across the board by fans around the world.
+It all comes down to the contents of Adol's journals and the 4th-wall-breaking storytelling that is consistent throughout the entire series.
+If you missed the monologue on the main page of our website, here it is again: a 3 minute audio drama that serves as an introduction to Ys.
+We hope you enjoy it:

 "Ys: An Old Man With Stories" | Produced by Digital Emelas